-In 2010, Dennis Gaylor approached the ten of us (and many other veterans) to consider a shift in our mission assignment and Barbara and I prayed about it.
-It has been a tremendous 14 years pioneering and developing Chi Alpha’s first urban, multi-campus project.
-We have reached students, trained leaders, influenced nations in Boston, as well as developed the Southern and Northern New England districts (and assisted New York), and given key leadership to the development of Chi Alpha in the Northeast.
+In 2010, Dennis Gaylor approached a few of us to consider a shift in our mission assignment and Barbara and I prayed about it.
+It had been a tremendous 15 years pioneering and developing Chi Alpha’s first urban, multi-campus project.
+We reached students, trained leaders, influenced nations in Boston, as well as developed the Southern and Northern New England districts (and assisted New York), and given key leadership to the development of Chi Alpha in the Northeast.
 God blessed us and we have blessed many others, and many churches, business leaders, and individuals have been a key part of it.

-But the national office has asked me to step into a larger leadership role in our mission movement, believing I have greater capacity, gifts, and experience for helping the work of God expand nationally and globally.
-So I accepted Dr. Harvey Herman’s invitation to join the national missionary training and resource development team based in Charlottesville, VA.
-I mailed out a brochure* to all of our support partners that details my assignment.
+But the national office asked me to step into a larger leadership role in our mission movement, believing I have greater capacity, gifts, and experience for helping the work of God expand nationally and globally.
+So in 2011, I accepted Dr. Harvey Herman’s invitation to join the national missionary training and resource development team based in Charlottesville, VA.
+I mailed out a brochure to all of our support partners that details my assignment.

-As we embark on a new adventure in collegiate ministry on the national level, I once again need the prayer, encouragement, and financial partnership of many individuals, alumni, churches, and corporate leaders to enable me to do the work God has asked me to carry.
+As we continue on a new adventure in collegiate ministry on the national level, I again need the prayer, encouragement, and financial partnership of many individuals, alumni, churches, and corporate leaders to enable me to do the work God has asked me to carry.
 We have 98% of our needed budget re-committed, and I have been loving my new assignment as a National Field Specialist…training missionaries, mentoring leaders. and developing resources.